FocusedMS/bitespeed-identity-reconciliation/README.md

 - The application is production-ready for PostgreSQL.
 - For any issues, check database connectivity and credentials in `application.properties`.
 - The `/identify` endpoint is idempotent and safe to call multiple times for the same input.
+- If both `email` and `phoneNumber` are missing or empty, the API returns 400 Bad Request (robustness beyond spec).

 ---